pw374/ocaml.org-old/README.md

 - ***undocumented files are either waiting to be documented, or deleted.***

 -------------------------------
-"MPP" Markdown means Markdown that needs to be processed with MPP before being real Markdown.
+"MPP Markdown" means "Markdown that needs to be processed with MPP before being real Markdown".